mk-fg/reliable-discord-client-irc-daemon/README.rst

 "msg-mention-re" can be set to an empty value to disable such translation entirely.

-Note that discord user lists can be quite massive (10K+ users), are not split by channel, and are not designed to be pre-fetched on the client, only queried for completions or visible parts, which doesn't map well to irc clients.
+Note that discord user lists can be quite massive (10K+ users), are not split by channel, and are not intended to be pre-fetched on the client, only queried for completions or visible parts, which doesn't map well to irc.

 .. _python "re" syntax: https://docs.python.org/3/library/re.html#regular-expression-syntax